 It’s your schedule’s “emergency fund” for when you’re running late or somebody throws up or you just need to put your feet up for a minute.

-Margin is your moment to sip a cup of tea and enjoy a treat from this delightful book.
+Margin is your moment to sip a cup of tea and enjoy an orange white-chocolate chip scone.

 It’s your opportunity to grab 20 minutes and simplify something.

 Best of all perhaps, margin is the place where you can reflect on the text of your life.
 Everyone needs that–a space to pencil in your thoughts and ponder the words before rushing to turn the next page.

 Think about this: Even though the words of a book make up the meat of the story, without the white borders around them those words would be difficult to read.
 Our lives are the words and text, but we need that boring white space around our lives to keep us sane and focused.

 Prose pieces (like novels and nonfiction) have very different margins than poetry selections do.
 In prose, the size of the margins are predetermined.
 Where you end one line and begin another is determined by how large you set the margins to be.